RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/card.md

 A “card” is a UI design pattern that groups related information in a flexible-size container visually resembling a playing card.
 Within the Astro system, card sits on top of a container.

-A card is container for a few short, related pieces of information.
+A card is a container for a few short, related pieces of information.
 It roughly resembles a playing card in size and shape, and is intended as a linked, short representation of a conceptual unit.

 ## Rules of Thumb

 Limit actions on a card.
 Actions should be simple, direct, and predictable.
-Actions should clearly indicate will happen when selected
+Actions should clearly indicate what will happen when selected.

 Display content with a logical hierarchy, setting clear prioritization of content.